The Listening Church

 Praying with Scripture Series

 This five-part virtual series on praying with Scripture offers practical tools for growing in holiness, drawing upon the rich tradition of the Catholic Church.
 Archbishop Hebda and Bishop Cozzens will teach the fundamentals of praying with Scripture and explain how to use a Prayer Companion resource to enrich your prayer experience.
-This series begins September 13.
-Watch at your convenience with family, friends or on your own.
+This series ran in the Fall of 2020.
+Watch anytime at your convenience with family, friends or on your own using the materials at this link.

 Healing and Hope Series

 This five-part virtual retreat grounds each person’s fundamental identity as a beloved child of God.
 Yet each person has experienced wounds that bind.
 This retreat explores how to unbind these knots through the intercession of Our Lady, Un-doer of Knots, and open these wounds to the Sacred Heart of Jesus.
 Encountering Jesus’ love and mercy brings healing and hope.
-This series begins October 18.
+This series ran in the Fall of 2020.
+Watch anytime on your own by using the materials found at this link.

 Two Ways to Participate

-- Download the Archdiocesan Synod App: Access videos, discussion questions, and daily Prayer Companion reflections.
+• Download the Archdiocesan Synod App: Access videos, discussion questions, and daily Prayer Companion reflections.
 Plus, receive alerts when new content Is posted.
 Download MyParish App and within the app, search for “Archdiocesan Synod.”
-(Materials available September 13.)

-- Sign Up for Weekly Emails: Receive an email each week during the Praying with Scripture and Healing and Hope series, containing links to that week’s video, plus downloadable discussion questions and Prayer Companion.
+• Sign Up for Weekly Emails: Receive an email each week containing links to new content, plus downloadable materials.
 Sign up here.
-(Emails begin September 13.)

 In February 2020, Risen Savior participated in a parish-wide survey, the Disciple Maker Index.
 This was part of the Archdiocesan Pre-Synod efforts to gather input from the faithful across the Archdiocese.
 In addition to the survey, other data was collected from the Prayer and Listening Events held in the Fall 2019/Winter 2020.
 From August 16-September 27 our staff included bulletin articles on the results from the DMI, which are compiled below.